Frequently Asked Questions About the

 What are the most common side effects of OPDIVO when used in combination

-The most common side effects of OPDIVO, when used in combination with YERVOY, include: feeling tired; diarrhea; fever; shortness of breath; itching; decreased appetite; rash; nausea; vomiting; pain in muscles, bones, and joints; and cough.
-The most common side effects of YERVOY include: tiredness; diarrhea; itching; rash; nausea; vomiting; headache; weight loss; fever; decreased appetite; and difficulty falling or staying asleep.
+The most common side effects of OPDIVO, when used in combination with YERVOY, include: feeling tired; rash; diarrhea; nausea; fever; pain in muscles, bones, and joints; itching; abdominal pain; vomiting; cough; decreased appetite; and shortness of breath.
+The most common side effects of YERVOY include: feeling tired; diarrhea; nausea; itching; rash; vomiting; headache; weight loss; fever; decreased appetite; and difficulty falling or staying asleep.

 What are the serious side effects of OPDIVO when used in combination with YERVOY?